lpapailiou/fac/README.md

 <li>This declaration list can be empty or consist of one or multiple declarations.</li>
 <li>A parameter declaration consists of a data type and an identifier.</li></ul></li>
 <li>After the parameter declarations, curly brackets open and close.<ul>
-<li>The function body may contain zero, one or multiple nestable components.</li>
+<li>The function body may contain zero, one or multiple nestable statements.</li>
-<li>Just before the curly brackets are closed, a return component must be placed. <ul><li>The return component consists
+<li>Just before the curly brackets are closed, a return statement must be placed. <ul><li>The return statement consists
 of the return keyword, a return value (an expression) and a semicolon.</li></ul></li></ul></li>
 </ul>